Skip to main content

 Lastly, it also helps with liquidity & composability, as its means you don't have to fracture assets between L1 and L2.

-Data availability layer support
+Data availability (DA) layer support

 ZK (Zero-Knowledge Cryptography)